top of page

 Working Paper (with Paul Gertler, Renping Li, and David Sraer)

 Pay-as-you-go (PAYGo) financing is a novel financial contract that has recently become a popular form of credit.
 PAYGo financing relies on technology that enables the lender to cheaply and remotely disable the flow benefits of collateral when the borrower misses payments.
 This paper quantifies the welfare implications of PAYGo financing.
 We develop a dynamic structural model of consumers and estimate the model using a multi-arm, large-scale pricing experiment conducted by a fintech lender that offers PAYGo financing for smartphones.
-We find that the welfare gain from access to PAYGo financing is equivalent to a 5.8% increase in income while remaining highly profitable for the lender.
+We find that the welfare gain from access to PAYGo financing is equivalent to a significant increase in income while remaining highly profitable for the lender.
 [Slides

 bottom of page